 If you wait too long for a page to build up, you will bounce.
 The PageSpeed of your website is therefore a crucial factor and influences the ranking of your page.
 In total, the page should not take more than 1.5 seconds to load.
 With Google’s PageSpped Insights tool, you can check how well your page loads on mobile and desktop.

 Your page doesn’t load fast enough?
-In this article you will find more tips for PageSpeed optimization!
+Read our article and find more tips for PageSpeed optimization!

 Secure pages are rated better by Google than insecure ones.
 Therefore, use an encrypted connection via HTTPS.
 This way, Google recognizes that appropriate security measures have been taken and rewards this in the form of better rankings.

 Inbound links or backlinks are references that lead from other pages to your own.
 The following applies: A backlink profile should be natural and of high quality.
 Maybe the word “natural” seems a bit unusual to you in this context.
 The point is that backlinks can be created naturally.
-This means that a webmaster becomes aware of your content because it is a relevant and suitable addition to his own content and therefore links to your site.
+This means that a webmaster becomes aware of your content because it is a relevant and suitable addition to his own.
+Therefore, he links to your site.
 Unnatural ways to build backlinks include link purchases or private blog networks.
-Since Google does not like to see such things, these methods are penalized.
+Since Google does not like to see such things, these methods are penalized according to google guidelines.

 However, this doesn’t mean that you have to wait and twiddle your thumbs until inbound links arise all by themselves.
 A good and Google-accepted option is content outreach.
 Here you search for suitable pages that can link to your content and approach the webmasters specifically.
 They can decide for themselves whether the offered content fits well to their content and delivers the desired added value for their own visitors.
 These links from external sites to yours are evaluated by Google as a recommendation.
 This method is called link building, and it helps you to achieve better rankings.